Proposed Changes to Colors in R Graphics

 No changes need to be made to most of the C code (except maybe some comments need adding :). sRGB colors can be stored using the existing 24-bit structure; only the meaning of these values is altered (basically, from meaningless to meaningful).

 There is code in colors.c that supports the hcl() function, but this is already designed for sRGB (it uses the sRGB primaries, white point, and gamma).
-One issue is that hcl() performs gamma correction; this may be unnecessary (inappropriate) if uncorrected gamma values are stored.

 User-level functions

 The rgb() function requires no change, BUT it would need to be acknowledged that the R, G, B values would be interpreted as sRGB values.
-I think we need to add an argument that specifies whether the values being entered are already gamma-corrected.
-NOTE that the hsv() function (see below) will take linear values (it can only gamma correct after converting to RGB), so linear RGB values would be consistent with that.

 library(colorspace)